This is one of those recipes that makes your Sunday special 🙂

 The name means “at the Genoa way”, but as we said it’s a recipe from Naples.
 There are several legends behind the name, but none of them is perfectly clear.

 One story says that some centuries ago, in the harbor of Naples, there were many dives hold by chefs from Genoa, and there the sauce was born.
 Another story says that a chef from Naples created this recipe, and his nickname was “‘o genoves”.
+And another story that I found tells of a monzú (the French chefs cooking for nobles people in Naples) of Geneva (therefore “Genovese”) who introduced this variant of the “soupe d’oignons” in the court of some aristocratic family.
 But there are some more stories 🙂

 Probably we will never get a real answer to this question, but what really matters is that this recipe is very good 🙂

-It’s a very long recipe to make, something that we can prepare only on Sunday usually, when we have all the time 🙂 indeed, it has to cook many hours at very low heat: some people, the more traditional, will cook it also for 8/10 hours long (someone cook it 4 hours already on Saturday evening and then other 4 hours on Sunday morning)!
-Nowadays more and more people tend to make it a bit faster, someone say that 3/4 hours are enough.
-I think it depends on how many onions you use, how much meat and which cuts.
-But to melt well the onions I think that at least 5 hours are needed.
-We must obtain a creamy brownish sauce, and I noticed that only after about 5 hours the sauce starts to get that color, texture and consistence.
-In this case I started to cook it at around 7:00am, and we ate it at almost 1:00pm, so I cooked it for almost 6 hours.
+It’s a very long recipe to make, something that we can prepare only on Sunday usually, when we have all the time 🙂 indeed, it has to cook many hours at very low heat: some people, the more traditional, will cook it also for 8-10 hours long (someone cook it 4 hours already on Saturday evening and then other 4 hours on Sunday morning)!
+But nowadays more and more people tend to make it a bit faster (also because there are more tender beefs available nowadays), someone say that 3-4 hours are enough.
+I think it depends on how many onions you use, how much meat and which cuts, and how tender is the meat.
+But to melt well the onions I think that 4-5 hours are needed.
+We must obtain a creamy brownish sauce, and I noticed that only after about 4-5 hours the sauce starts to get the perfect color, texture and consistence.
+I suggest to start on early morning 🙂

 The ingredients are not too many, but there are some details to take care, as always 🙂